PerMedCoE/permedcoe_doc/src/01_installation/installation.rst

 Uninstall from source code
 --------------------------

-If installed using ``install.sh``, the uninstall can be performed by running:
+If installed using ``install.sh``, the base package can be uninstalled by running:

 .. code-block:: console

     ./uninstall.sh

-And then the folder can be cleaned as well using the ``clean.sh`` script.
+The folder can then be cleaned using the ``clean.sh`` script.

 .. code-block:: console